 The Pennsylvania Governor has provided guidance for bars and restaurants to reopen.
 To protect employees, the Governor has requested compliance with a Building and Safety Order, which states businesses should:

-Not only is it important to make sure all of your employees are up to date on safe Pennsylvania Alcohol Seller and Server training, but it’s also essential to make sure all employees can successfully identify if an employee or patron is showing signs of COVID-19 (World Health Organization COVID-19 Symptoms list).
+Not only is it important to ensure that all employees are up to date on safe Pennsylvania Alcohol Seller and Server training, but it’s also essential to ensure that all employees can successfully identify if an employee or patron is showing signs of COVID-19 (World Health Organization COVID-19 Symptoms list).

 In addition, you should update business policies that dictate when and for how long an employee should be out from work.
 The CDC currently recommends self-quarantining for 14 days for someone who is symptomatic and who subsequently tests positive.